Force Majeure and frustration in commercial contracts, leases and supply agreements

 We are available.

-With a report from Brendan Forrest.
+Resource posted on March 20, 2020, with a report from Brendan Forrest.